The Dark Is Rising Sequence: The Dark Is Rising

 The second book is set not on the Cornish coast but in rural Buckinghamshire, near the River Thames, and features a new group of characters.
 Will Stanton, the protagonist, begins to have strange experiences on his 11th birthday, just before Christmas.
 He learns he is one of the Old Ones, a guardian and warrior for the Light, and that he must help find the four Things of Power in order that the Light may battle the forces of the Dark.
 The first of these is the Circle of Six Signs, and the novel follows Will's adventures as he finds each one of these mandalas, which are then joined into a completed circle and used to ward off the forces of the Dark.
 The book features elements of English folklore that are especially associated with the Thames Valley, with Herne the Hunter and Wayland the Smith making an appearance.
 Merriman/Merlin also makes an appearance, linking this book to the previous one.

 The Dark Is Rising was an American Library Association Newbery Honor Book in 1974.
 Based on a 2007 online poll, the U.S. National Education Association listed it as one of "Teachers' Top 100 Books for Children".
 In 2012 it was ranked number 22 among all-time children's novels in a survey published by School Library Journal, a monthly with primarily U.S. audience.

 Greenwitch

 This story returns to the Cornish village, and unites the characters from the first two books.
 The chalice has been stolen from the museum, and the children must recover it.

 Jane Drew witnesses the creation of a ritualistic offering known as the 'Greenwitch', and senses both great power and great sadness in it.
 She wishes that the Greenwitch could be happy, and that wish has important consequences later when it turns out that the Greenwitch possesses something that will unlock the secrets of the Grail.

 The Grey King

-In this book, Will is sent to the farm of some distant childless relatives to recuperate after an illness.
+In this book, Will is sent to the farm of some distant relatives to recuperate after an illness.
 Here in the Welsh hills he meets Bran, the Pendragon, son of King Arthur, and befriends him.
 He must also awaken the Sleepers to fight the Dark.

 The Grey King was awarded the 1976 Newbery Medal.